YangFengSu/musictool.io/README.md

 # musictool.io
+i have to admit bat is more convenient.
+So lastly, i decide to choose bat, is takes less space and finishes fastly.

 I mainly use 'Python' and 'ffmpeg' to convert m4a and flac type files to mp3 files, and the executable file exe under folder bin can be used in an environment without python, provided that the user has installed ffmpeg.exe program

 How to use: